berkaycubuk/corp-scouting-notes/README.md

-# Corp Scouting Notes
+# Crop Scouting Notes

-This app helps you taking notes while you're corp scouting.
+This app helps you taking notes while you're crop scouting.
 It's based on react and firebase.